Feemagie/website-content/blog/why-I-like-indie-games.md

 ---
-title: Why Indie Games?
+title: Why Play Indie Games?
-subtitle: The Great Indie Qualities that Inspired Me
+subtitle: The Style of Indie Games That Inspire Me
-description: Why am I inspired to choose a focus on Indie Games?
-Glad you asked!
-You'll enjoy hearing the many qualities that make them a special and distinguishable paradigm.
+description: Budget aside, what makes indie games different from triple A games?
+Why am I inspired to choose a focus on Indie Games?
+Hear about the many qualities that make them a special and distinguishable paradigm.
 author: Feemagie
 date: 2021-01-21
 tags: Indie Games, Feemagie, Streaming, Indie, Blog, Uncharted waters